Convex hypersurface theory in contact topology: Construction of mushrooms in dimension

 Let $\Sigma = \{z=0\}$ be the surface under consideration with normal orientation $\bdry_z$ and characteristic foliation $\Sigma_\xi$ directed by $\p_s$.
-The goal of this section is to ``fold'' $\Sigma$ to obtain another surface $Z$ which coincides with $\Sigma$ outside of a compact set, and analyze the change in the dynamics of the characteristic foliations.
+The goal of this section is to ``fold" $\Sigma$ to obtain another surface $Z$ which coincides with $\Sigma$ outside of a compact set, and analyze the change in the dynamics of the characteristic foliations.

-In \autoref{subsec:PL fold} we construct a piecewise linear (PL) model $Z_{\PL}$ and then in \autoref{subsec:smoothing PL fold} we round the corners of $Z_{\PL}$ to obtain a suitably generic smooth surface $Z$ such that the characteristic foliation $Z_{\xi}$ has the desired properties.
-The letter $Z$ is chosen to mimic the shape of the fold.
+In \cref{subsec:PL fold} we construct a piecewise linear (PL) model $Z_{\PL}$ and then in \cref{subsec:smoothing PL fold} we round the corners of $Z_{\PL}$ to obtain a suitably generic smooth surface $Z$ such that the characteristic foliation $Z_{\xi}$ has the desired properties.